kadotaoru/TheWorld/README.md

 1108 The bank day.
 1109 I took the nap for 3 hours.
 Kinda shit day.
 1110 I took 123g for protein.
 Nice cook.
+1115 The party ate the sharering house.
+1116 It's first time to ボード at the job.